apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 option disabled.

 USE_LOCAL_DEPS option set to OFF implies that dependencies will be downloaded, so you will need an internet connection.
-If you want to build project with your local dependencies you can set option PREFER_LOCAL_DEPS to ON.
+If you want to build project with your local dependencies you can set option USE_LOCAL_DEPS to ON.
 In this case you have to install:
- * msgpack-c development package (for Ubuntu: libmsgpack-dev)
+ * msgpack-c >= 4.0.0 development package (for Ubuntu: libmsgpack-dev)
- * Google test library (for Ubuntu: libgtest-dev) if you want to build tests (ENABLE_TESTS = ON)
+ * Google test library >= 1.12.0 (for Ubuntu: libgtest-dev) if you want to build tests (ENABLE_TESTS = ON)

 You should also specify the general (build type) CMake options.
 There are two types of build available - `Release` and `Debug`.
 The choice depends on how are you going to use the resulting artifacts.
 If you are going to use them in production, use the `Release` build type.
 If you are planning to just submit a patch for the project, use `Debug`.